Apple Transitional Export Quota Bill

 if their interest is the same or substantially the same as the benefit or interest of all or most other members of NZAPI due to the membership of those members; or

-if their interest is so remote or insignificant that it cannot reasonably be regarded as likely to influence them in carrying out their responsibilities under this Part.
+if their interest is so remote or insignificant that it cannot reasonably be regarded as likely to influence them in carrying out their responsibilities under this Act.

-NZAPI may give a person written notice under this Part by—
+NZAPI may give a person written notice under this Act by—

 delivering or leaving it at the person’s last known home or work address; or